About the Test

 Once your blood has been drawn and the needle has been removed, a bandage or cotton swab will be used to apply pressure and stop any continued bleeding.

-If you are instructed to fast before the test, it can be helpful to bring a snack to eat right after the blood draw.
+If you are instructed to fast before the test, bringing a snack to eat right after the blood draw can be helpful.
 You can go back to driving and most normal activities without restrictions once the test is over.

 Some pain, swelling, or bruising may occur in your arm, but these effects are usually mild and do not last long.
 If you have any signs of an infection or other worsening effects from a blood draw, contact your doctor directly.